 Karen Taddie became the West Virginia University School of Music Community Music Program’s Coordinator of operations in January 2013.
-Since her appointment, CMP has launched a comprehensive community engagement effort (focus on all age demographics, both within and beyond the borders of Morgantown), developed and strengthened significant new and existing programs (Morgantown Community Orchestra, Morgantown Children’s Choir, West Virginia Community Choir, Early Childhood Music, Appalachian Music), and continued to receive generous local funding (Wine & Jazz Festival scholarships).
-Under Karen’s direction, earned revenue has increased over 50% ($111,000 in FY2012-2013 to $171,000 in FY2015-2016).
-With the Program’s improved ability -- through donations and gifts -- to offer ‘forgiveness’ money, along with the Wine&Jazz aid, financial scholarship offerings have increased over 300% in revenues ($1300 in FY 2012-2013 to $5800 in FY 2015-2016) and by 110% in award numbers (10 awarded applicants in FY 2012-2013 to 21 awarded applicants in FY 2015-2016).
+Since her appointment, CMP has launched a comprehensive community engagement effort (focus on all age demographics, both within and beyond the borders of Morgantown), developed and strengthened significant new and existing programs (Morgantown Community Orchestra, Morgantown Youth Choir and its younger children's 'feeder' programs called Minisingers, West Virginia Community Choir, Early Childhood Music), and continued to receive generous local funding (Wine & Jazz Festival scholarships).
+Under Karen’s direction, earned revenue has increased over 50% ($111,000 in 2013 to $170,000 in 2017).
+With the Program’s improved ability -- through donations and gifts -- to offer ‘forgiveness’ money, along with the Wine&Jazz aid, financial scholarship offerings have increased over 900% in revenues ($1300 in 2013 to $13,000 in 2017).
 In 2015 Karen was named the WVU College of Creative Arts Staff of the Year for her work with the CMP.

 Karen also teaches piano, both in the CMP and through the running of an active private piano instruction studio.
 She occasionally participates as Adjunct Instructor for the WVU School of Music’s pedagogy program.
 She holds permanent national piano teacher certification through the Music Teachers National Association.
 While residing in West Virginia, she has been actively involved with the West Virginia Music Teachers Association, having held positions of: Treasurer, 1st Vice President, President, and Morgantown District Co-Chair.
 In 2009 she was named WVMTA’s “Distinguished Leader of the Year”.
 Prior to moving to West Virginia, she had been associated with the Ohio Music Teachers Association, and was President-Elect of the Massachusetts Music Teachers Association.
 Karen has also held the post of Eastern Division Teacher Certification Commissioner with the National Certification Commission of the Music Teachers National Association.
 As an adjudicator she has judged for such organizations as: the Massachusetts Music Teachers Association, the New Hampshire Music Teachers Association, the South Shore Massachusetts Music Teachers Organization, the Ohio Music Teachers Association, the Southeast Ohio Music Teachers Association, the Ohio Music Educators Association and the West Virginia Music Teachers Association.
 As a past performer, she has been associated with ensembles such as the Cleveland State University New Music Associates, the award-winning Cleveland Chamber Symphony, and the Harvard Group for New Music.